sorayav/project-promo-i-module-1-team-3-afternoon-final/README.md

 ## Tech used

 :atom_symbol: The first prototype of the website was done using HTLM5 and CSS3.
-Following Agile & SCRUM workflow and using Trello app to organize our tasks, during the second sprint we had to re-do the website by using Gulp to automatize and SASS (SCSS) to style.
+Following Agile & SCRUM workflow and using the Trello app to organize our tasks, during the second sprint we had to re-do the website by using Gulp to automatize and SASS (SCSS) to style.

 ## The website